isomerpages/moe-bedokviewsec/_academic-curriculum/Science.md

 Experience on flight simulator @NP Aerospace Hub

-![Field trip to a shipyard.](/images/shipyard.png) Field trip to a shipyard.
+![Field trip to a shipyard.](/images/shipyard.png) Field trip to a shipyard

 **4. Science & Technology Competition @Nanyang Polytechnic**